evgmsk/ng3-tour/README.md

 }
 ```

-7. Create a configuration object and pass it as an argument to the startTour method
+6. Create a configuration object and pass it as an argument to the startTour method

 ```
 const tour = {
     steps: [
-        {stepName: "first", route: "home", options: {backdrop: true}}, {stepName: "nextStep", route: "about", options: stepPlacement: 'top'}}
+        {
+            stepName: "first",
+            route: "home",
+            title: "My first feature name",
+            description: "My first feature description",
+            options: {backdrop: true}
+        },
+        {
+            stepName: "nextStep",
+            route: "about",
+            title: "My second feature name",
+            description: "My second feature description",
+            options: stepPlacement: 'top'}
+        }
     ],
     tourOptions: {
+        backdrop: false,
-        backdrop: false, stepPlacement: 'down'
+        stepPlacement: 'down'
     }
 }

+Keep in mind if you implement your own Step template, you can use your own Step properties besides required ('stepName' and 'route')

 @Component({...